 Mesa, Arizona Population 2019

-Mesa is a city in Arizona.
+Mesa is a city in the state of Arizona.
 It is a suburb located outside of Phoenix and is in Maricopa County.
 The city’s population is 484,587, which makes it the third-largest city in the state and the 38th largest in the country.
 Mesa is best known for its education institutions, including Arizona State University’s Polytechnic campus.

 Mesa was first inhabited by the Hohokam people thousands of years ago.
 During its early history, the people built a canal system that was one of the most sophisticated of its time.
 By the year 1450, hundreds of miles of canals were built, and many of them are still used in modern times.

 The US Army came to the area in the late 19th century.
 At that time, it was opened for settlement.
 Daniel Webster Jones came from Utah to Arizona to found a Mormon settlement and arrived along the north edge of the city.
 This settlement was known as Lehi in 1883.
 The First Mesa Company came to the area to develop canals, followed by the Second Mesa Company who settled west of the First Mesa Company.
 It was during 1878 that Mesa City was designated as a town.
 Shortly thereafter, the first school was built.
 In 1883, the city was incorporated.

 During the 1800s, the Mesa Canal was widened to construct a power plant.
 The city later purchased the plant and used funds to pave roads and build new buildings, including a hospital and library.
 During the 1940s, the city saw an increase in tourism, which led to population growth.
 Until the 1960s, agriculture was a big contributor to the economy but gradually declined as the city became more industrialized.

 Today, Mesa is known for its schools, including Arizona State University, A.T.
 Still University’s Osteopathic Medical School and the CAE Global Academy Phoenix.